SlickDevBB/02-Congotchi/README.md

+# Congotchi!

+A mini-game all about lining up lost gotchis and getting them to conga their way home!

+To do:
+  Add error checking when first loading random gotchis

 # Aavegotchi minigame template

 The official Aavegotchi minigame template.
 This template allows you to create your own Aavegotchi minigames without any prior knowledge of web3.
 A basic understanding of Javascript and Typescript is necessary.